oyeharry/aem-pkg/README.md

 ## This Solution

 - Provide simple command to upload and download packages from AEM remote server
-- Provide git like commands to keep your local revisioned-package directory sync with your remote AEM server.
+- Provide git like commands to keep your local package directory sync with your remote AEM server.
 - It uses the package manager service API to do all the operations.

 ## Install